johnhelmuth/in-dire-straits-content/tatterpedia/3.factions/index.md

 they consider to be illegitimate and fascist.
 These rumours are suppressed by Bane's Eye operatives whenever they crop up.

+### Dathian Planetary Alliance

+An interplanetary polity in the new cluster discovered in 7912, controlling 2 or 3 systems in their cluster.

+### Flantian Ascendency

+An interplanetary polity in the new cluster discovered in 7912, controlling 2 or 3 systems in their cluster.

 ### Galactic Standards Organization (GSO)

 The GSO is an intergalactic standards body that maintains and publishes technical, social, and spiritual standards used by sapients everywhere.